 That’s especially true if you’re altering the UI element metrics or changing the shell namespace folder icons etc. — as Explorer caches these settings when you log in.

 And, some of the settings like desktop icons position and Taskbar preferences are written to the disk only at log off.

 Other than logging off and logging in back again, another way to immediately apply the changes is to exit Explorer using a hidden menu option which Microsoft added in Windows 7 and higher.
 And then start a new Explorer.exe instance using Task Manager.
 See how to exit Explorer and restart it, a graceful exit method.

-Graceful restart of the Explorer shell means that the settings such as desktop icons layout, Taskbar preferences, etc. will be saved when Explorer exits.
-Whereas, forcibly terminating explorer.exe processes using Task Manager (End Process), Taskkill.exe or Tskill.exe abruptly kills the Explorer shell without letting it complete its work.
+A graceful restart of the Explorer shell means that the settings such as desktop icons layout, Taskbar preferences, etc. will be saved when Explorer exits.
+Whereas forcibly terminating explorer.exe processes using Task Manager (End Process), Taskkill.exe or Tskill.exe abruptly kill the Explorer shell without letting it complete its work.

 If you’ve been using the “Exit Explorer” hidden context menu option very often, then check out the NirCmd utility.
 The advantage of using NirCmd being, you can create a shortcut and assign a hotkey to it, and optionally add it to the context menu for quicker access.